 Later, we pull into the parking lot at the next rest camp and our white 4×4 looks just as dirty as the rest.
 We’ve earned our mud stripes.

 In the Desert

 Everywhere in Namibia has felt like an adventure, but as we begin this leg of the journey through the Namib Desert, the adventure feels amplified.
 The road is all bumps and dust, but it’s all part of the undertaking.
 The road smooths out sometimes, but we still never come across a gas station or rest stop or any kind of structure.
 The only human touches here are the road and the periodic signs reminding us how far away our destination still is.

 It begins to feel like an adventure to nowhere.
 Wide open spaces are something I’d always associated with freedom.
 I never imagined that they could crush you with their grandiosity.

 We see no one for miles.
 We see nothing for miles besides sand and grass.
 We get excited when we come across some unspectacular trees because finally there’s something instead of nothing.
 It’s also exciting to see another car because at least we’re going somewhere someone else is going to or came from.
 Maybe this road goes somewhere after all.

 Clouds are a welcome addition to the scenery.
 Rolling hills and small rock formations seem almost as grand as the Grand Canyon.
-Any minimal variation in the landscape feels monumental, like a sweet secret surprise shared amongst us and the few cars we pass by.
+Any minimal variation in the landscape feels monumental, like a sweet secret surprise shared among us and the few others we pass by on the road.

 “Thirsty?” a sign reads.
-Then there’s another one and another one.
-I can’t figure out if it’s a taunt or an advertisement or perhaps both.
-We stop at the one and only rest stop, relieved that we have indeed been heading in the right direction.
+Then there’s another one, and another one.
+I can’t figure out if it’s a taunt or an advertisement, or perhaps both.
+We stop at the one and only rest stop along the way, relieved that we have indeed been heading in the right direction.
 Then it’s back on the road for who knows how long.

 When we finally get where we are going, we are still nowhere.